-The first step of using any tool is selecting an object on which you want to use it.
-You can do it by either left-clicking the object in the grid or by selecting it from the Object Management section, in the right-side panel.
+The first step of using any modeling tool is selecting the object on which you want to use it.
+You can select objects by either left-clicking on them in the workspace or by selecting them in the Object Management section, in the right-side panel.
 The second option has an in-built search engine, which is extremely useful when you are working with multiple objects.

 Activate the tool

-Once the object is selected, you can access the tool itself.
-To activate the Reshape tool, you need to choose it from the Deform drop-down list in the Main Toolbar or use a shortcut by pressing the ‘D+R’ combination on your keyboard.
-This way, you’ll open a Tool Setting panel with all of the available options for this tool on the left side of your screen.
+Once the object is selected, you can activate the Reshape tool by selecting it from the Deform drop-down list or use a shortcut by pressing the ‘D+R’ combination on your keyboard.
+This way, you’ll open a Tool Setting Panel with all of the customizable options for this tool on the left side of your screen.

-Reshape is a unique tool amongst others in the Deform category, as it cannot be used on the object itself, but rather on its regions.
-To select them, you need to select them first.
+Reshape is a unique tool amongst others in the Deform category, as you cannot use it on the object itself, but rather on its regions.
+To do so, you need to select them first.
 In the Right Side Panel, you will find an Interactive Rectangle, where you can enter one of the following selection modes: Face, Vertex, and Edge.
-Then, you can select the parts of the object that you want to Reshape.
+Then, you can select the parts of the object that you want to reshape.

-Closed Paths are self-explanatory.
-Because of this characteristic, you can transform said paths into geometrical figures such as the Rectangle or a Circle.
+Closed Paths are rather self-explanatory.
+Because of their characteristics, you can transform said paths into geometrical shapes such as the Rectangle or a Circle.
 The process of reshaping is an easy one - after selecting the shape, you can drag the cube to reshape the path or type in the exact size into the small text-box at the bottom of the screen.
 As is the case with all Deform tools, the more detail the selected path has, the more detailed the Reshape will be.

 Open Paths work on the same premise as the Closed Paths do, with the only difference being the shapes that you can Reshape them.
-You can deform Open Paths into a Line, Spline, or an Arc, so you are restricted to either bending or straightening selected paths.
-Reshaping process is the same - you can either drag the cubes to change the size of the path or type in the values into the text-box at the bottom of the screen.
+You can deform Open Paths into a Line, Spline, or an Arc.
+The reshaping process is the same - you can either drag the cubes to change the size of the path or type in the values into the text-box at the bottom of the screen.
 Only the Spline feature differs from them, as it allows you to choose the number of Control Points, which allow you to reshape it with more precision.

-Connect Similar is a feature available for both Closed and Open Paths, which appears after selecting at least two separate paths from the same category.
-Enabling this feature will connect control points of similar paths, allowing you to manipulate all of them at the same time.
+Connect Similar is a feature available for both Closed and Open Paths.
+It appears after you select at least two separate paths from the same category.
+Enabling this feature will connect control points of similar paths, allowing you to manipulate them at the same time.